SamsKod/remember-frontend/README.md

 # Bugs
  *
 # Deployment
-The site was deployed on Heroku cloud service with a Postgres database on ElephantSQL cloud service and static files is handled by cloud service Cloudinary.
+This site is deployed on Heroku cloud service both the django-api and the react app.
+A Postgres database on ElephantSQL cloud service is used and static files is handled by cloud service Cloudinary.

-App is deployed as follows:
+Steps för deployment:

+* Accounts was setup at Heroku, ElephantSQL and Cloudinary.
+* After Django app with Django REST Framework is setup a connection to Cloudinary is configured for storage of media files.
+Connection to Postgres SQL database att ElephantSQL is setup for database storage.
+* Code is commited to Git and then push top Github.
-* Heroku is connected to GitHub repository Samssite.
+* On Heroku a new app is created
 * Under settings in Heroku config vars is set for connection to the Elephant and Cloudinary.
 Port and Django secret key is also set.
 * In deploy section in Heroku choose branch main to deploy and press button "Deploy Branch".
 Look in the log that everything is installed correct.